 Despite this, the USDA’s review of the science for the 2020 Guidelines will not consider this new evidence, because many of the relevant studies have been conducted on sick populations--who are deemed outside the scope of the Guidelines’ process.

 USDA officials stated at the meeting that they will not include exclusively studies on sick populations, because the Guidelines are only for healthy Americans.(Day 1, Afternoon, 20:16) [UPDATE: CNPP stated that it will look at studies on people with chronic, nutrition-related diseases but not if those studies look exclusively at people with those diseases.
 Presumably this means that a study would need to include a mixed population of healthy and unhealthy people to be included in CNPP’s reviews.
 We’ve followed up to confirm.
 If true, this criteria would be rather bizarre, because many studies are tailored to narrow populations, in order to obtain clearly delineated conclusions, and are therefore not likely to fit CNPP criteria.]

 Importance of Scientific Rigor in the Dietary Guideline

 A need for greater “scientific rigor” in the Guidelines was identified as a problem by the National Academy of Sciences, Engineering, and Medicine, in a recent report.

-Responding to the Academies’, USDA staffers talked at length about their efforts to update their systematic review processes, but these explanations were short on details.
-Moreover, there are a number of highly worrisome signs that the 2020 Guidelines will suffer from many of the same problems that we’ve seen in the past.
+Responding to the Academies’, USDA staffers at the inaugural meeting talked at length about their efforts to update their systematic review processes, but these explanations were short on details.
+Moreover, there are a number of worrisome signs that the 2020 Guidelines will suffer from many of the same problems that we’ve seen in the past.

 Why is this so important?
 Quite simply, without good science, we will never get trustworthy dietary guidance.